MartinAonsoLaland/Stand-alone/README.md

 ############################  pyinstaller  ############################

-The advantage of using pyinstaller is thaqt no setup file is needed to create a .exe from a python script.
+The advantage of using pyinstaller is that no setup file is needed to create a .exe from a python script.

 In order to install pyinstaller: